 Performance enhanced to a great degree because of the cache mechanisms.
 To read a value you need to know both the key and the bucket because the real key is a hash.

-Query (to pull the data for the key) can be on the only key, not on value, this is the disadvantage of key-value store.
+User can query (to pull the data for the key) can be on the only key, not on value, this is the disadvantage of key-value store and another side it give you more strength.
+It completly on you, what types of feature you are looking among all 4 types of NoSQL databases.

 3. Few examples of Key Value store NoSQL

-Although there are a number of key-value store but few famous as: Amazon’s DynamoDB , Redis, Riak , memcacheDB
+Although there are a number of key-value store, I am goign to to mentioned few famous as key-value database: Amazon’s DynamoDB , Redis, Riak , memcacheDB

 - written in C with approx 13 k+ lines of code